Writer, student, Docs-&-dresses wearer, bad but enthusiastic ukulele player.

 At night Alan reads children’s books to my tummy: Grimm’s fairy tales, Aesop’s fables, Where the Wild Things Are.
 In the daytime I play the ukulele & read EE Cummings & TS Eliot aloud.
 Stories about spring & daughters, the perils of inbetweenery.
 Another Franco-Irish pixie child brought up on stringed instruments & poetry.

 I like the word nesting because it reminds me of spring, of the woodthrush in the fog.
 There’s certainly more fog than spring weather at the moment; the sky snows like it hasn’t realised it isn’t winter any more & everyone wears fluffy socks.
-I’m working hard & wishing lots & hoping on a specific piece of good news in the next three weeks that is unrelated to the imminent arrival of my daughter which is the most wonderful news I’ve ever heard.
+I’m working hard & wishing lots & hoping on some good news that is unrelated to the imminent arrival of my daughter which is the most wonderful news I’ve ever heard.
 Three weeks.
 All the best things are born in the spring.

 If I should have a daughter…instead of “Mom”, she’s gonna call me “Point B.” Because that way, she knows that no matter what happens, at least she can always find her way to me.
 And I’m going to paint the solar system on the back of her hands so that she has to learn the entire universe before she can say “Oh, I know that like the back of my hand.”